-Struggling to get a payment gateway for your competition website?
+Struggling to get a payment gateway for your prize raffle competition website or other business type (See Bottom)?
 Look no further, this guide will take you through step by step to not only set up your company correctly but also an insight into what the payment gateways are looking for.

 Hello Everyone, My name is Ryan and in 2020, I set up a lot of Competition / Raffle / Lottery Websites – and without doubt the main pain point in creating these websites is obtaining a payment gateway.
 Below i go over all aspects of the payment gateway and what you need to get your merchant account.